-Allison Haley joined the board of Iowa Women in Agriculture in 2019.
+Allison Coughenour joined the board of Iowa Women in Agriculture in 2019.
 She grew up on a diversified farm near State Center, where her family raised cattle, hogs, corn, and soybeans.
 She participated in 4-H and FFA, serving as chapter vice-president during her senior year.

 Her work background includes a marketing position at ALMACO, an ag manufacturing company, as well as counter sales at Heartland Coop.
 Currently Allison works in the real estate department at Hertz Farm Management, Real Estate and Appraisal as a real estate administrative professional.